tianzem/Gitbook/basic-function.md

 ![](/icons/modify.jpg)

 Under Select mode, you can rotate/pan the entire model.
 All the objects could be selected and modified if you hold the mouse and drag.
-This is the Write mode for the QA user.

 ### Delete：